danielsaidi/SwiftUIBlurView/README.md

 ## Demo App

-This project contains a demo app that lists all available system blur styles and how they look when applied in dark and light mode.
+This project contains a demo app that shows all available blur styles in dark and light mode.

+To run the demo app, just open and run the `SwiftUIBlurView` project.

 ## Contact me

 I hope you like this library.
 Feel free to reach out if you have questions or if you want to contribute in any way:

 * E-mail: [daniel.saidi@gmail.com](mailto:daniel.saidi@gmail.com)
 * Twitter: [@danielsaidi](http://www.twitter.com/danielsaidi)